zackshdw/zackshdw/README.md

 - 👀 I’m a linuxer desktop art
 - 🌱 I’m currently learning python
 - 💞️ I’m looking to collaborate on facebook and discord
-- 📫 How to reach me ... just follow my profile links
+- 📫 How to reach me ... just follow links on my profile

 <!---
 zackshdw/zackshdw is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.